mhebrard/wodnd2/content/campaigns/demon-hunter/01-seoul-pop-palooza.md

 ## The Backstage Gate

 Talin, her manager, hurried over to the gelato stall where Bubblegum stood.
-He adjusted his headset then frantically tapped his clipboard.
+He adjusted his headset then frantically tapped on his tablet.
 Even in his panic, Talin looked sharp, wearing a fitted blazer over a bright graphic tee, but the usual confident smile was gone from his face.
 His expression was deadly serious.

 "Bubblegum!"
 Talin gasped.
 "I’ve got a bad feeling.
 The spiritual sensors on my tablet are going haywire!"

-He glanced around nervously, lowering his voice so the stage crew wouldn't hear.
+He glanced around nervously, lowering his voice so the crowd wouldn't hear.
 "The energy backstage feels... off.
 It’s clashing, like a song played in the wrong key."

 He looked Bubblegum right in the eyes.
-"I need you to sneak back there and find out what’s causing the dissonance before the big finale.
+"I need you to sneak back there and find out what’s causing the dissonance.
 Don't worry about the stage crew; I'll handle the fans out front!"

 Talin gave her a firm nod.
 "Go save the show!"